Ant01n3/AntApplet/README.md

 Where ``l`` is the length of the path of the ant.
 Here again you can choose to have a constant, or to use the path length.
 This may change drastically the behavior of the ants.

+Be careful that ``phDrop`` depends on several things:
+- the size of the network,
+- the quantity of ants,
+- the gamma parameter.

+Therefore the two most important parameters that you must change for each network is ``antCount`` and ``phDrop``.

 The implementation
 ------------------